arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 Often, researchers are curious about an effect, but they usually have only a general scientific hypothesis rather than a precise statistical hypothesis.

-For example, let's say a reseacher is interested in predictors of asthma attacks and has identified an environmental toxin that may be associated with more attacks.
+For example, let's say a researcher is interested in predictors of asthma attacks and has identified an environmental toxin that may be associated with more attacks.
 The researcher's scientific hypothesis would be something like "patients with exposure to X will have more asthma attacks than patients without exposure to X."
 Although that's a perfectly good scientific hypothesis, it's not precise enough to test statistically because "more" could mean any of a range of effects (a slight increase, a huge increase, or anything in between).